 On this page

-As outlined in the guidelines for mandated notifiers (PDF 1.2MB), certain people have a legal obligation to report suspected child abuse or neglect, where this suspicion occurs in the course of their work or when carrying out official duties.
+As outlined in the South Australia mandatory reporting guide, certain people have a legal obligation to report a suspicion that a child or young person is, or may be, at risk, where this suspicion occurs in the course of their work or when carrying out official duties.

-Mandated notifiers are legally required to notify the Department for Child Protection if they suspect on reasonable grounds that a child or young person is being, or has been, abused or neglected.
+Mandated notifiers are legally required to notify the Department for Child Protection if they suspect on reasonable grounds that a child or young person is, or may be, at risk.

-Under the Children’s Protection Act 1993, the following people are mandated notifiers:
+Under the Children and Young People (Safety) Act 2017 (Safety Act), the following people are mandated notifiers:

 - medical practitioners

 - registered or enrolled nurses

 - employees or volunteers in an organisation formed for religious or spiritual purposes

 - teachers employed to teach in a school, preschool or kindergarten

 - employees or volunteers in an organisation that provides health, welfare, education, sporting or recreational, child care or residential services wholly or partly for children, being a person who: